Wednesday, May 31, 2017

 Team McManus had so much to celebrate after Sunday's 5K race.
 We crushed the course thanks to a flat, fast course and perfect weather conditions but more than the time, we celebrated Team McManus' reunion.
 We celebrated my anniversary of 10 years of healing after the diagnosis of Post-Polio syndrome, a progressive neuromuscular disease by Western Medicine standards and being able to run strong and healthy.
 Instead of being in a wheelchair, needing a sleep apnea machine, possibly needing a feeding tube and experiencing a rapid physical decline as I aged, I was feeling whole, vibrant and free!

 We celebrated these last two years of quantum healing and steady, positive momentum in my healing journey after 8 years of experiencing a relapse of symptoms and injuries.
 We talked about how Dr. Ryan J. Means, a healer chiropractor got me back on my healing path after a serious knee injury in December of 2014 that Western Medicine said would be the end of my running career and that "they" said was the resurgence of Post-Polio syndrome.
 Dr. Ryan turned me onto the work of Dr. Joe Dispenza and the fire within me for self-healing partnering with a healer to go the distance was re-ignited.
-Dr. Ryan primed the pump for me to receive the power of positive therapeutic touch with Jeffrey Spratt, MT.
-Jeffrey pioneered his own method of muscular therapy that was exactly what I needed to heal the effects of paralytic polio and trauma.
+Dr. Ryan primed the pump for me to go the distance.

 After the race, we went to a Hyannis classic restaurant, The Egg and I for brunch.
 It was great to greet other runners wearing bibs and medals on Main Street as we congratulated each other on another finish.
 One runner said, "There's nothing like starting the day off with a 5K race."